vladvadean/Laser-Audio-Instrument/README.md

 After downloading the repo and configuring the breadboard with all the required components, upload the Arduino code on the microcontroller.
 Then run the `arduino.py` script and let it run as long as you want to record the laser.
 After that run the `plot.py` and the `create.py` scripts.
 You will obtain the audio file `combined_file.wav` depending on the notes selected in the `audio` folder.
 ## Improvement

- 1. Develop the wave in such manner that it needs no mapping and is the final audio result.
+ 1. Develop the wave in such manner that it does not need mapping and is the final audio result.
  2. Make the audio be played in real-time.
  3. Create a GUI for the project.